Flourless Banana & Protein Powder Pancakes (40g+ Protein)

 Kitchen Tips

-A note on consistency:
+A note on batter consistency:

 Serving Suggestions

-• Or for just an insanely good time drizzle peanut butter overtop and a sprinkle of chopped dark chocolate.
+• Or for just an insanely good time drizzle peanut butter overtop and add a sprinkle of chopped dark chocolate.
 Yum!

 Flourless Banana & Protein Powder Pancakes